Gradient Shimming

 Type in vnmr window: gmapsys

-If you are on the 400: Set nt = 8 for CDCl3, or nt = 2 for any solvent with alot of deuterium (benzene, D2O, acetone, DMSO, methanol).
+If you are on the 400s: Set nt = 8 for CDCl3, or nt = 2 for any other solvent.
 For methanol or acetone, set d1 = 5.
 Then, click on Autoshim on Z button.
 The gradient shimming should finish in 2-4 iterations; the lock should have increased after the gradient shimming is done.
-If for some reason the gradient shimming does not succeed, abort acquisition (this rarely happens now); if this does occur check the lock level, if it is lower than when you started, click on Set Shims button, then click on Starting Shims button as gradient shimming failed and probably made the shims worse.
+If for some reason the gradient shimming does not succeed, abort acquisition; if this does occur check the lock level, if it is lower than when you started, reset to standard shims, rts('cdcl3') su

 NMR Facility Home | Stanford University | Department of Chemistry